fgvieira/ngsF-HMM/README.md

 ### Citation

-`ngsF-HMM` was been submitted to [Bioinformatics](http://bioinformatics.oxfordjournals.org/), so please cite it if you use it in your work:
+`ngsF-HMM` was published in 2016 at [Bioinformatics](http://bioinformatics.oxfordjournals.org/content/32/14/2096), so please cite it if you use it in your work:

-    Vieira FG, Albrechtsen A, Gilbert MT and Nielsen R Estimating IBD tracts from low coverage NGS data Bioinformatics (submitted)
+    Vieira FG, Albrechtsen A and Nielsen R
+    Estimating IBD tracts from low coverage NGS data Bioinformatics (2016) 32: 2096-2102

 ### Installation